 In addition to print materials, visitors to our facility may view microfilms and microfiche of manuscripts numbering in the thousands, including all the medieval canon and Roman law manuscripts in the Vatican Library.

-The Robbins Collection reading room, located in the North Addition of Boalt Hall at Berkeley School of Law, on the UC Berkeley campus, is equipped with tables, modern microfilm and microfiche readers, printers, and networked computer workstations.
+The Robbins Collection Center Reading Room, located in the North Addition of Boalt Hall on the UC Berkeley campus, is equipped with tables, modern microfilm and microfiche readers, printers, and networked computer workstations.
 Scholars may use reading room computers to access database collections such as In Principio; incipit index of Latin texts from the Institut de recherche et d’histoire des textes (CNRS) and the electronic Monumenta Germaniae Historica, as well as numerous digital databases.
 One database to which the Robbins Collection has contributed digital images from our medieval manuscript holdings is the Digital Scriptorium, a collaborative effort of several institutions to offer a database of manuscript images for scholarly research and teaching.